Carl Vinson: Service in Congress

 Following World War II, the House Naval Affairs Committee was merged with the Military Affairs Committee to become the House Armed Services Committee (this consolidation mirrored the establishment of the Department of Defense when the old Departments of War and of the Navy were consolidated).
 When the Republicans won control of Congress in the 1946 election, Vinson served as ranking minority member of the committee for two years before becoming chairman in early 1949, when the Democrats were again in majority; a position held for four years until the Republicans briefly returned to the majority for a single congressional term after the 1952 elections.
 After the Democrats retook congress in the 1954 midterms, Vinson again became chairman, a position he held until his retirement in 1965.
 In this role, Vinson adopted a committee rule that came to be known as the "Vinson rule", which limited the number of questions a junior member of the committee could ask to one question per year of service on the committee.
 As chairman, Vinson oversaw the modernization of the military as its focus shifted to the Cold War.
 He was also committee chair when Congress authorized the procurement of the first nuclear-powered aircraft carriers, starting with in the late 1950s.

 A staunch segregationist, Vinson voted against the 1964 Civil Rights Act and in 1956, signed "The Southern Manifesto".
 Other Southern politicians signed this in resistance to the ruling by the United States Supreme Court in Brown v.
 Board of Education (1954) that segregated public education was unconstitutional, and that states needed to integrate their public schools.

+While serving in Congress, Vinson accumulated a voting record that was predominantly liberal.

 Vinson did not seek re-election in 1964 and retired from Congress in January 1965.

 Personal life

 Vinson married Mary Green of Ohio in 1921.
 She died in 1949 after a long illness.

-Vinson did not have children, but his great-nephew, Sam Nunn, served as a Senator from Georgia for more than 24 years.
+Vinson did not have children, but his great-nephew, Sam Nunn, served as a senator from Georgia for more than 24 years.
 Nunn followed in his great uncle's footsteps, serving on the Senate Armed Services Committee for nearly his entire tenure in the Senate.
 Sam Nunn's daughter, Michelle Nunn, ran unsuccessfully for one of Georgia's U.S. Senate seats in 2014.

 Vinson considered his longtime assistant Charles Tillman Snead, Jr. his surrogate son, and Snead's wife, Molly Staeman Snead, was Vinson's wife's nurse for 34 years.
 Snead's son and grandchildren maintained this familial bond to Vinson until his death in 1981.